fpgaprince/rtd/docs/source/combinatorial.rst

 or combinational.

 Combinatorial circuits have no memory.
-They depend only on the present input.
+They depend only on the present input and in a sense, the input order does not matter.
+Sequential in contrast, have memory, therefore the input order, previous input/state matter.

-I am going to talk about the logic from an abstract point of view/high level. and will return to gate level/CMOS implementation at a later time. since we are not dealing with it in an FPGA.
+We'll talk about the logic from an abstract point of view/high level, returning to gate level/CMOS implementation at a later time (or where necessary).

-These chapters may be broken up at a later time, but for the sake of completion they'll be as is for now.
+The reason for this is because we aren't dealing with the gate level or its implementation in an FPGA.
+I reiterated this many times over, you are not dealing with logic gates in an FPGA.
+Combinatorial logic are realized with LUTs.

+You will have NOT gates sprinkled throughout the chip to help the tool optimize, but you wont have an actual AND OR gate.

 Basics
 ##########################